corgimaman/employee-tracker-cms/README.md

 To use this locally, this app requires Node.js to install and use.
 The package.json is already provided, so navigate to the project folder and run `npm install`.
 Use the `.sql` files to create the database and seed data, if needed.

 ## Usage
 If using locally, run `npm run start` after install.
 Answer the questions as needed!
-Except, I could not get them all to work!
-Yay. :')
+More to come in the future.
+Check out my demo video [here](https://youtu.be/5cu20DqeKTI).

 ## License
 This project is licensed under the MIT license.